steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 - Chrome browser and the internet
 - AI access.
 They all can work, ChatGPT allows SVG upload without paying.
 - 15-60 minutes, more if you use social media

+**Best Practices**
+This workshop is all about communication.
+One of the reasons AI is bad at understanding your prompts, is your human language prompts are simply not detailed enough.
+The big enhancement of modern AIs is they just guess what you might have meant.
+For most people this is fine, but designers care about the details.

+As you, a designer, always name your design file layers (right??), you and the AI can have a specific conversation.
+"Rotate item carLogo 30 degrees" is very legible to an AI.

 ### SVG AI Helper